sidneyniuhtc/sidneyniuhtc.github.io/CMakeTutorial/0. Overview/README.md

 Debuging cmake is extremely tough.
 Take interpreted language for example, you can just stop at any step for debugging.
 For compiled language, you need debug flag and run after compiling.
-For cmake, you need to generate project on Windows and Linux to try the generator and then debug the compiling.
+For cmake, you need to generate project on Windows and Linux to try the generator and then debug the compiling process.
+And finally debug the C++ code.
+This means you should debug entire workflow form layer to layer.

 [Upper Layer](../)